Centre for Motor Neuron Disease Research

 Australian Hearing Hub Theatre

 The Macquarie Neurodegeneration Meeting is an annual event hosted by the Centre for Motor Neuron Disease Research, Macquarie University.
-The aim of this event is for Australian neuroscientists to showcase their research and to stimulate conversation and foster collaboration to develop treatments for diseases including motor neuron disease, Alzheimer’s disease, frontal temporal dementia, Parkinson’s disease and other degenerative brain disorders.
+The aim of this event is for Australian neuroscientists to showcase their research and to stimulate conversation and foster collaboration to develop treatments for diseases including motor neuron disease, Alzheimer’s disease, frontotemporal dementia, Parkinson’s disease and other degenerative brain disorders.
 We have assembled a program which will feature several keynote speakers:

 - Professor Ian Blair from Macquarie University

 - Associate Professor Kay Double from The University of Sydney

 - Professor Thomas Fath from Macquarie University

 - Professor Michael Breakspear from The University of Newcastle

 - Professor Mark Wilson from the University of Wollongong